-Alternative schools may offer CTE courses; however, courses must be approved by OSPI's CTE Department through the course approval process to be counted toward this graduation pathway.
+Alternative schools can offer CTE courses; however, courses must be approved by OSPI's CTE Department through the course approval process to be counted toward this graduation pathway.
 Based on current funding rules, ALE courses are not eligible for enhanced CTE funding.

-To offer the CTE Sequence Graduation Pathway through ALE courses, connect with the district or State-Tribal Education Compact (STEC) CTE Director for more information on what courses and/or sequences have been approved to offer.
+To offer the CTE Sequence Graduation Pathway through ALE courses, connect with the district or STEC CTE Director for more information on what courses and/or sequences have been approved to offer.
 For districts/STECs choosing to prioritize offering CTE Sequence Graduation Pathways in ALE, the options may include:

-- Forgo the enhanced CTE funding to offer a CTE sequence through ALE. - Use an in-person, seat-time based model at an alternative school to offer a CTE sequence. - Create policies and systems allowing for co-enrollment across multiple school settings such as an alternative school, high school, and/or a skill center.
+- Forgo the enhanced CTE funding to offer a CTE sequence through ALE. - Use an in-person, seat-time based model at an alternative school to offer a CTEsequence. - Create policies and systems allowing for co-enrollment across multiple school settings such as an alternative school, high school, and/or a skill center.